Skip to main content

 How Does Estrogen Influence Vascular Immune Interactions?

-The interaction between vascular and circulating immune cells, particularly monocytes and macrophages, is a key process in the development of atherosclerosis.
+The interaction between vascular endothelial cells and circulating immune cells, particularly monocytes and macrophages, is a key process in the development of atherosclerosis.
 Estrogen modulates this interaction in a protective manner.
 E2, acting through ERα, can attenuate the inflammatory response in endothelial cells and macrophages.
 It reduces the expression of pro-inflammatory cytokines and chemokines, thereby inhibiting the recruitment of monocytes to the vessel wall and their subsequent differentiation into lipid-laden macrophages (foam cells), a hallmark of atherosclerotic plaques.

 The loss of these estrogen-mediated anti-inflammatory effects during menopause contributes to a state of chronic low-grade inflammation, which accelerates the atherosclerotic process.
 Lifestyle interventions, particularly diet and exercise, can directly counter this pro-inflammatory state.